 We did stumble upon other tourists a couple of times.
 We met an English guy while admiring puzzled the Frank Zappa monument.
 He seemed equally puzzled, and wanted to share his feelings.
 While figuring out the way to hike up to the Gediminas’ Tower we were followed by two men who also had no clue where they were going.
 When we all realized we were going in the wrong direction we just looked at the map and then parted ways, as we gave up the idea to go up and they decided to try another way.
 Apart from those encounters the impression was that Vilnius was populated mostly by its own inhabitants.

 Does this make Vilnius the most underrated European capital?
 Well, it is for sure not on many people’s list.
 Yet, Vilnius’s old town is a UNESCO World Heritage Site and the city has been European Capital of Culture in 2009.
 To me, Vilnius was a beautiful surprise.
 I had basically no expectations as I had not had the time to properly prepare for this trip, so everything came as a surprise.
 And the more we discovered Vilnius, the more we liked it.

 At the end of our short stay a peculiar feeling surfaced in my soul.
 I know that feeling well, as I have experienced it in a few places now.
 It’s the I-could-live-here-feeling.
 Not every place I go triggers that sensation.
-But some places do.
-It’s those places where I would be happy to move, and I’m sure I’d totally love living there.
-As I gazed out of the window while my plane was taking off, giving me that bird’s eye view I missed not going up to the Three Crosses, I knew Vilnius scored a special point.
+But some places do and I was experiencing it after two days in Vilnius.
+It happens in those places where I would be happy to move, and I’m sure I’d totally love living there.
+As I gazed out of the window while my plane was taking off – giving me that bird’s eye view I missed not going up to the Three Crosses – I knew Vilnius scored a special point.
 So long, Vilnius.
 I don’t know when, but I will come back.